-24.5 Recording provenance
+23.6 Recording provenance

 When ESMValCore (the esmvaltool command) runs a recipe, it will first find all data and run the default preprocessor steps plus any additional preprocessing steps defined in the recipe.
 Next it will run the diagnostic script defined in the recipe and finally it will store provenance information.
-Provenance information is stored in the W3C PROV XML format and also plotted in an SVG file for human inspection.
+Provenance information is stored in the W3C PROV XML format and provided that the provenance tree is small, also plotted in an SVG file for human inspection.
 In addition to provenance information, a caption is also added to the plots.
 When contributing a diagnostic, please make sure it records the provenance, and that no warnings related to provenance are generated when running the recipe.
+To allow the ESMValCore to keep track of provenance (e.g. which input files were used to create what plots by the diagnostic script), it needs the Information provided by the diagnostic script to ESMValCore.

-24.5.1 Provenance items provided by the recipe
+23.6.1 Provenance items provided by the recipe